ericmedvet/jgea/README.md

 - Medvet, Bartoli, De Lorenzo, [Exploring the Application of GOMEA to Bit-string GE](http://medvet.inginf.units.it/publications/exploringtheapplicationofgomeatobitstringge), ACM Genetic and Evolutionary Computation Conference (GECCO), 2018, Kyoto (Japan)
 - Medvet, Bartoli, [On the Automatic Design of a Representation for Grammar-based Genetic Programming](http://medvet.inginf.units.it/publications/ontheautomaticdesignofarepresentationforgrammarbasedgeneticprogramming), 21st European Conference on Genetic Programming (EuroGP), 2018, Parma (Italy)
 - Medvet, Bartoli, Ansuini, Tarlao, [Observing the Population Dynamics in GE by means of the Intrinsic Dimension](http://medvet.inginf.units.it/publications/observingthepopulationdynamicsingebymeansoftheintrinsicdimension), Evolutionary Machine Learning workshop at International Conference on Parallel Problem Solving from Nature (EML@PPSN), 2018, Coimbra (Portugal)

+## References
+1. <a id="ref01"></a> De Jong, Kenneth.
+"Evolutionary computation: a unified approach."
+Proceedings of the 2016 on Genetic and Evolutionary Computation Conference Companion.
+2016.